|On this page|

 A moving transform can be blurred using the motion blur parameters.

-When using expressions with motion blur, use $FF instead of $F for better results.
+When using expressions with motion blur, use $T (floating point time) instead of $F (frame number) for better results.

 This operation may be restricted to certain planes, or components of planes.
 In addition, the operation may be applied to a subset of frames within the sequence.
 An image must have both its frame and plane scoped to be modified.